 CRN: West of England works in collaboration with acute trusts, clinical commissioning groups, consortia, GP surgeries, mental health trusts and other partner organisations.
 It grows and progresses new initiatives, allocates resource to clinical teams and develops new approaches to existing processes.
 It aims to reduce the time an idea takes from bench to bedside.
 The NIHR Clinical Research Network: West of England is hosted by University Hospitals Bristol NHS Foundation Trust.

-National Institute for Health Research Collaboration for Leadership in Applied Health Research and Care West (NIHR CLAHRC West)
+NIHR Collaboration for Leadership in Applied Health Research and Care West (CLAHRC West)

 The overall mission of NIHR CLAHRC West is to actively engage its partners in the conduct of applied health research and the implementation of research evidence to improve health and healthcare across its area.
 Its ethos is to focus on research and implementation that is equitable and fair, appropriate, providing optimum advice or care at the right time and place, and sustainable, taking account of resource-use and future continuation.